This post may contain affiliate links. Please read our disclosure policy.

 I make a large batch and then freeze the rest, so I always have it on hand for when those lazy days strike.
 Or just, you know, Tuesday.

-You can (and should absolutely) try this addictive lasagna or this vegetarian lasagna or pour it over homemade Italian meatballs for a hearty meal!
-You know I won't judge if you eat it straight out of the pot though!
+You can (and should absolutely) try my ultimate lasagna recipe or this whole wheat vegetarian lasagna or pour it over homemade ricotta meatballs for a hearty meal!
+You know I won’t judge if you eat it straight out of the pot though!

 Homemade Tomato Pasta Sauce